jondavidjohn/payform/CONTRIBUTING.md

 ## Having a problem?

-A **great** way to start a discussion about a potential is to simply submit a pull that includes a failing test case.
+A **great** way to start a discussion about a potential issue is to submit a pull request including a failing test case.
 It's really hard to misunderstand a problem presented this way.
 This way it's clear what the problem is before you spend your valuable time trying to fix it.